Renault Captur SUV

-A range of tiny engines and relatively low weight are a good combination for low running costs in the Renault Captur
+Small engines and relatively low weight mean low running costs for the Renault Captur

-The Renault Captur is not the most fun car to drive in its class, but it’s very accomplished around town and on long drives
+The Renault Captur isn’t the most fun car to drive in its class, but it’s accomplished around town and on long drives

 The Renault Captur is one of the most comfortable cars in its class, but some of the interior plastics aren’t particularly good quality